After weeks of street battles, Kyiv suburb is scene of ruin

 Nearby sits the crumpled bridge that once connected this satellite city to the capital.
 Ukrainian forces destroyed it soon after the Russian invasion, fearing enemy troops would use it to cross into Kyiv.
 But its destruction also hampered civilians’ ability to flee.

 For weeks, terrified residents of Irpin and neighboring towns have braved a treacherous makeshift platform over the Irpin river that promised relative safety on the other side.
-But some were killed just trying to cross.
+But some were killed while trying to cross.

-Before the war, Melnik, who lives just on the other side, commuted across this bridge each day to her job at the Irpin Vodokanal station, a water and sewage facility that turned into a military position.
+Before the war, Melnik, who lives just on the other side, commuted across the bridge each day to her job at the Irpin Vodokanal station, a water and sewage facility that turned into a military position.

 Now, that compound is a graveyard of burned-out vehicles destroyed during the intense shelling that went back and forth between the two sides.
-Residents and soldiers said the facility traded hands between the Russians and Ukrainians over the last several weeks.
+Residents and soldiers said the facility traded hands between the Russians and Ukrainians over the past several weeks.

 Early on Saturday afternoon, a soldier once stationed near the facility walked toward a stone wall at the back of the lot and peeled away a sheet of metal covering a large hole.
 Then he stepped through to the other side, searching for an elderly couple he’d last seen before Russian shelling intensified last month.

 He walked toward an orange house nearby and a woman stepped outside.
-Her husband, who had been sick, died before they were evacuated, she told him.
+Her husband, who had been sick, died before they could be evacuated, she told him.
 It had been two days — but still no one had come to evacuate her or take his body away.
 She began to weep and said she was too distraught to talk about it.

 Her neighbor, Nina Savchenko, then stepped into her yard — where a fence she said was crushed by a Russian tank lay mangled on the ground.

 “They were confused and lost and did not know why they were here,” she said of the troops.
-The 81-year-old widower hid in her basement as the soldiers “broke down the fence, broke the locks [and] took down the doors.”
+The 81-year-old widow hid in her basement as the soldiers “broke down the fence, broke the locks [and] took down the doors.”

 “When I came outside, they pointed three guns at me, but did not fire, because I told them in Russian to lower them,” she said.
 Once they did, “I was not afraid.”